 Pursuant to our employment agreements with certain of our named executive officers, cause exists if the Board determines that there has been willful misconduct by the named executive officers in connection with the performance of their duties or if the named executive officers have engaged in any other conduct that has been materially injurious to the Company or have breached any of the representations and warranties in their employment agreements.
+Under the employment agreement with Mr. Smith, upon termination for cause, we would pay all legal fees and other expenses incurred by Mr. Smith if he, in good faith, contests the termination.
+Mr. Smith would be required to reimburse us for all such costs if a court of final adjudication were to determine that he did not act in good faith in bringing such challenge.

-Our named executive officers are not entitled to receive any severance payments or other benefits upon their voluntary decision to terminate employment with the Company prior to being eligible for retirement (other than compensation due through the date of termination) or upon termination for cause
+Our named executive officers are not entitled to receive any severance payments or other benefits upon their voluntary decision to terminate employment with the Company prior to being eligible for retirement (other than compensation due through the date of termination) or upon termination for cause.